NCAR/eol-se-guidelines/docs/Development-Process.md

 Here is a list of requirements to consider, in no particular order:

-  - software lifetime: How long will the software be needed?
+- **software lifetime**: How long will the software be needed?
 This requirement distinguishes the one-off fixes from longer term software infrastructure.
-  - external support: Does the software need to be deployed for users outside of EOL?
+- **external support**: Does the software need to be deployed for users outside of EOL?
-  - target platforms: Does the software need to run on multiple platforms, embedded or not, particular operating systems, and so on?
+- **target platforms**: Does the software need to run on multiple platforms, embedded or not, particular operating systems, and so on?
 Is there a requirement for data portability between architectures?
-  - data security: How robust and redundant does the data manipulation and storage need to be?
+- **data security**: How robust and redundant does the data manipulation and storage need to be?
 Raw data recording obviously needs stricter data security requirements than reprocessing software, but someone still needs to decide how many backups are enough.
-  - access security: Do user authentication and authorization need to be built into the software?
+- **access security**: Do user authentication and authorization need to be built into the software?
-  - monitoring: How will users and operators monitor the status and progress of the software?
+- **monitoring**: How will users and operators monitor the status and progress of the software?
-  - auditing: When processing data, what metadata will be preserved and augmented and tracked?
+- **auditing**: When processing data, what metadata will be preserved and augmented and tracked?
-  - data formats: What data file formats must be supported for input and output?
+- **data formats**: What data file formats must be supported for input and output?
-  - error recovery: Does the software need to be able to recover quickly from problems, such as during field operations?
+- **error recovery**: Does the software need to be able to recover quickly from problems, such as during field operations?
 Perhaps it needs to save checkpoints and be able to resume from the last checkpoint.
 What errors need to be detected automatically and how will the operator be alerted?
-  - data throughput: What is the minimum data throughput requirement?
+- **data throughput**: What is the minimum data throughput requirement?
 Even post-processing software may have a throughput requirement, if the users want to process field project data in hours instead of days.
-  - algorithm flexibility: Some software may need special accommodation to support alternative and evolving algorithms.
+- **algorithm flexibility**: Some software may need special accommodation to support alternative and evolving algorithms.
-  - configuration: How flexible does the software configuration need to be?
+- **configuration**: How flexible does the software configuration need to be?
   Will it operate for different field projects, test modes, and instrument modes?
 Will different users need to run it with their own customizations?
   Where will it get configuration settings and metadata?

 ### Design